-A meta-analysis of case-control studies reported an association between TBI and AD risk, however, no association was observed when analysing a subset of recent studies only32.
-Population cohort studies reported an association between TBI and risk of developing dementia, but not specifically AD^{49,95}.

-Dementia is often an integral clinical sign of AD78 but is also common to other neurodegenerative diseases such as frontotemporal dementia40.
+These microscopic changes plausibly could contribute to the adverse outcomes associated with AD, including memory, speech and behavioural abnormalities.
+A meta-analysis of case-control studies reported an association between TBI and AD risks30.
+Contrastingly, population cohort studies reported an association between TBI and dementia risk, but not specifically AD^{45,86}.
+Dementia is a clinical sign of AD70 but is also common to other neurodegenerative diseases such as frontotemporal dementia36.

-Autopsy case studies report a remarkably similar tauopathy in both CTE and AD in contact sport players, who sustained severe brain injury^{56,69}.
-Clinically, some features including dementia and memory abnormalities are also shared between AD and CTE.
-Furthermore, sequence changes within the APOE gene were associated with AD risk, β -amyloid protein deposits and having a history of previous concussion^{47,50,92}.
+Autopsy case studies report a remarkably similar tauopathy in both CTE and AD in contact sport players, who sustained severe brain injury^{52,62}.
+Clinically, some features including dementia and memory abnormalities are also shared between CTE and AD.
+Moreover, sequence changes within the APOE gene were associated with AD risk, β-amyloid protein deposits and having a history of previous concussion^{43,46,83}.
 These previous genetic association studies highlight individuals with a specific genetic profile which may predispose to AD.